BestTimesToVisit.com Logo

 Regional Trains (Trenitalia)

-The primary way to reach Salento from major Italian cities like Rome or Naples is via high-speed trains to Lecce, the region's capital.
-From Lecce, regional trains connect to smaller towns within Salento, though service can be infrequent.
+The most common way to reach Salento from major Italian cities like Rome or Naples is via high-speed trains to Lecce, the region's capital.
+From Lecce, you'll switch to slower regional trains (line 'Salentolinee') that connect to smaller towns like Gallipoli, Otranto, and Maglie.

-Cost:High-speed trains from Rome to Lecce can range from €30-€80 depending on booking time and class.
-Regional trains are typically €3-€7 for short distances.
+Cost:High-speed trains from Rome to Lecce can range from €30-€80 depending on booking time.
+Regional trains are typically €3-€7 per ride.

 Tip:Book high-speed trains well in advance for the best prices.
-Don't expect frequent service on regional lines; check schedules on the Trenitalia app or website beforehand.
-Validate your regional train ticket in the machines on the platform before boarding to avoid fines.
+Don't expect Wi-Fi or extensive amenities on regional trains; they are basic but reliable.
+Always validate your regional train ticket in the small machines on the platform before boarding to avoid fines.
+Download the Trenitalia app for schedules and booking.

 Taxis and Private Transfers

-Taxis are available in larger towns like Lecce and Gallipoli, but are expensive for longer distances.
-Pre-booked private transfers are a more comfortable, albeit pricier, option for airport pickups or specific journeys.
+Taxis are available in larger towns like Lecce, Gallipoli, and Otranto, but they are expensive for longer distances.
+Private transfers can be pre-booked for airport pickups or specific journeys.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.